TheSeamau5/swipe-pages/README.md

 - [ ] Make a nicer demo with more features to better explain the element
 - [ ] Add option to reverse direction for rtl languages
 - [ ] Do some more rigorous testing to ensure stability!!!
+- [ ] Allow for individual pages to be created dynamically.

 ## Installation